DanRezo/eventTracker/README.md

   2. Delete
   3. +Miles

-  This causes the event listener to be called mulitple times on top of itseld.
+  This causes the event listener to be called mulitple times on top of itself.

 ## If More Time Were Available:
   Stretch goals for the project include: